 For those who don’t know, an Oxford comma is what we also refer to as the serial comma.
 It is a stylistic recommendation that a comma should be used before coordinate conjunctions (usually and or or) in a series of three or more terms.
 This advocation exists to try and avoid ambiguity.
 But the world of writing seems to keep fighting a constant battle on whether this comma should be taken as a mere recommendation or something more.

-The latest scandal comes from Maine, where a local dairy product company is facing a lawsuit for over $10 Million due in overtime hours to truck drivers, and at the heart of the dispute is the lack of this comma in a state law.
+The latest story comes from Maine, where a local dairy product company is facing a lawsuit for over $10 Million due in overtime hours to truck drivers, and at the heart of the dispute is the lack of this comma in a state law.
 In essence, the clause states that the following tasks are not eligible for overtime:

 “The canning, processing, preserving, freezing, drying, marketing, storing, packing for shipment or distribution of: